-Hiroshima will forever be connected to the atomic bomb, but it’s not a radioactive wasteland.
-Today it’s a thriving city with over a million citizens.
+The name Hiroshima will forever be connected to the atomic bomb.
+But spend one day in Hiroshima, and you’ll see that it’s far from a radioactive wasteland.
+Today, Hiroshima a thriving city with over a million citizens, and is a great addition to any Japan trip plan.

-The modern city includes many great attractions, most of which can be reached by foot or train.
-Even if you only have one day in Hiroshima, you should be able to hit the top spots.
+Planning your Hiroshima itinerary, you’ll discover a modern city with many great attractions.
+You can reach most of its top sightseeing spot by foot or by train.
+Even if you only have 24 hours in Hiroshima, you should be able to hit up all the highlights in a cinch.

-From the site of the atomic bomb memorial to the magical floating torii gate outside of Itsukushima Shrine, Hiroshima is a mixture of ancient and modern history.
+Hiroshima is a mixture of ancient & modern history.
+From the site of the atomic bomb memorial to the magical floating torii gate outside of Itsukushima Shrine, it’s all here.

 What to do in Hiroshima in 24 hours: A complete one-day itinerary

-While 24 hours in Hiroshima may not seem like a lot of time (as with all of our one-day city itineraries), the main attractions are conveniently located quite close to each other.
-The furthest destination is Miyajima Island, one of the top places to visit in Japan, and even that only takes about 40 minutes to reach.
+While 24 hours in Hiroshima may not seem like a lot of time. the city’s main attractions are conveniently located close to one another.
+The furthest destination is Miyajima Island.
+Even then, Miyajima only takes about 40 minutes to reach.

 If you want to make the most out of your Hiroshima itinerary, start bright and early.

-For a large portion of the trip, you’ll be walking around the city, so ensure that you have a comfortable pair of shoes.
-If your feet get tired, or you want to move a bit quicker, you can always rely on the train stations located throughout the downtown area.
+For a large portion of the trip, you’ll be walking around the city.
+Ensure you’re wearing a comfortable pair of shoes.
+If your feet get tired, or you want to move a bit quicker, you can always rely on the train stations.
+They’re located all throughout the downtown area.

-Now for the fun part.
-Let’s look at the sights waiting for you in Hiroshima…
+Now, for the fun part!
+Let’s look at the memorable sights waiting for you in Hiroshima…

 Start your day with a quick snack at Hiroshima Station

 Depending on how you arrive in Hiroshima, you’ll likely start your day at Hiroshima Station.
-While you could head straight for your first sightseeing destination, you may want to fuel up with a snack.
+While you could head straight for your first sightseeing destination, you may want to fuel up with a snack first.

-You’ll find quite a few options in and around the station, including coffee and Western-style fast food chains.
-Skip these options and try a local treat: Momiji-Manju.
+You’ll find quite a few options in & around the station, including coffee and Western-style fast food chains.
+Skip these options.
+Instead, try a local treat: Momiji-Manju.
 It’s a small pastry shaped to resemble a maple leaf and stuffed with different fillings.

 While it’s traditionally filled with red bean paste, you can find these small cakes stuffed with anything from cream cheese to chocolate.
 It also holds local significance as the maple leaf is the traditional symbol of the city.